Henry Haversham Godwin-Austen: Legacy

-The second-highest mountain in the world, the Karakoram peak K2 in the Himalayas, was at one time renamed Mount Godwin-Austen, in honour of its first surveyor.
+The second-highest mountain in the world, the Karakoram peak K2 in the Himalayas, was at one time proposed to be named after him to commemorate his exploration of the region.
+The proposal was rejected due to the general principle that personal names were unsuitable for Himalayan summits.
+However, Godwin-Austen's name is found on some maps, including the Times Mid-Century Atlas (1959).
 The Godwin-Austen Glacier was also named in his honour.

 Godwin-Austen "stands out as by far the most important investigator of Indian Mollusca."
 His The land and freshwater molluscs of India has been described as "an epoch-making work on Indian land molluscs, also indispensable in the study of all Oriental and Ethiopian faunas."
 The mollusc genera Austenia G. Nevill, 1878, Godwinia Sykes, 1900, and several Indian species have been named in his honour.
 Godwin-Austen is also commemorated in the scientific names of two species of lizards: Pachydactylus austeni and Pseudocalotes austeniana.

 His son R.A.
 Godwin-Austen was also a career army officer and was later a supporter of the "saintly mafia" called Ferguson's Gang, dedicated to saving historically important buildings.
 H. H. Godwin-Austen's nephew, General Sir Alfred Godwin-Austen (1889–1963), was a divisional commander of the East African and Western Desert campaigns during the Second World War.

 Godwin-Austen's son by Kudidje, Edward, who had been adopted by a family named Milner, became a civil engineer in Hyderabad State and elsewhere.
 In 1879 he married Emma Theresa Smith, and they had fifteen children.
 Edward Henry Hastings Milner died in Bombay in 1917, aged only 59, but his widow lived until 1958.